captbaritone/jordaneldredge.com/_posts/2016-06-22-listen-faster.md

 Using these three apps, I’ve been able to easily add the equivalent of 30 hours to my week, all dedicated to reading and listening.

-_Thanks to [Akshay Shah] who introduced me to Overcast’s speed featurel and [Brandon Keith Biggs] who showed me the power of reading with your ears._
+_Thanks to [Akshay Shah] who introduced me to Overcast’s speed feature and [Brandon Keith Biggs] who showed me the power of reading with your ears._